OfficeDev/Microsoft-Teams-Samples/samples/bot-proactive-messaging/csharp/README.md

 # ngrok http -host-header=rewrite 5000
 ```

-2. Create a Bot Registration
+2. Create a AAD app registration and Azure Bot in Azure portal: [Azure Bot registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration).
-Either through [App Studio](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/app-studio-overview) or the Azure portal, create a [Bot Framework registration resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-quickstart-registration).
-(The 'Bot' tab in App Studio).

 - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
+- configure the messaging endpoint in Azure bot with your application domain URL and append `/api/messages` like: `https://111xxx.ngrok.io/api/messages`

-3. Modify the `manifest.json` in the `/teamsAppManifest` folder and replace the `{{BOT-ID}}` with the id from step 2.
+3. Modify the `manifest.json` in the `/teamsAppManifest` folder and replace the `{{BOT-ID}}` with the id received while doing AAD app registration in previous steps and also update the `<<App Domain>>` with your application domain like ngrok domain: `111xxx.ngrok.io` excluding http/https.

 4. Zip the contents of `teamsAppManifest` into a `manifest.zip`.

-5. Modify the `/coordinate-logger/appsettings.local.json` and fill in the `{{ Bot Id }}` and `{{ Bot Password }}` with the id from step 2.
+5. Modify the `/coordinate-logger/appsettings.local.json` file and fill in the `{{ Bot Id }}` and `{{ Bot Password }}` with the id's received while doing AAD app registration in previous steps.

 ## Running the samples